One Million Years B.C.: Legacy

 All the dinosaur models from this film still exist, although the Ceratosaurus and Triceratops were re-purposed for The Valley of Gwangi (1969), as Gwangi the Allosaurus and the Styracosaurus.
 One Million Years B.C. was the first in an unconnected series of prehistoric films from Hammer.
 It was followed by Prehistoric Women (1967), When Dinosaurs Ruled the Earth (1970) and Creatures the World Forgot (1971).
 Stock footage depicting the landslide was reused for Alex's daydream scene in Stanley Kubrick's 1971 film A Clockwork Orange.
 Although the films are not connected, the 1970 follow-up film, When Dinosaurs Ruled the Earth, did use some of the same language as this movie, dialogue that was also used in the 1940 original.
 Words such as "m'kan" ("kill") and "akita" ("look"/"there") are used in all three films.
 The character played by Robert Brown (and, in the original, Lon Chaney Jr) is called Akhoba, a word used in the 1970 film to mean "mercy."

 The film was adapted into a 15-page comic strip for the May 1978 issue of the magazine House of Hammer (volume 2 #14, published by Top Sellers Ltd).
 It was drawn by John Bolton from a script by Steve Moore.
 The cover of the issue featured a painting by Brian Lewis of Welch in the famous fur bikini.

 In the 1994 film The Shawshank Redemption, a large poster of Welch in her role as Loana is used by Andy Dufresne (played by Tim Robbins) to conceal his tunnel digging.

+During the opening of Early Man, a Triceratops and Ceratosaurus fight each other before an asteroid crashed on top of them.
+A fragment of the asteroid would be the first soccer ball ever used by a tribe of cavemen.
+The dinosaurs were given the nicknames Ray (the Ceratosaurus) and Harry (the Triceratops) in tribute to Ray Harryhausen.

 In the 2021 film Belfast, Buddy (played by Jude Hill) and his family go to the cinema and his father (played by Jamie Dornan) chooses to watch One Million Years B.C.
 In the 2025 dinosaur film Jurassic World Rebirth, a character is briefly shown watching One Million Years B.C. on a television.

 Raquel Welch's fur bikini costume design and overall looks in this film served as the primary basis for the creation of the character Ayla for the 1995 video game Chrono Trigger.
 Ayla is a prehistoric woman that lived in "65,000,000 B.C." timeline, and is also a subject of anachronistic and ahistoric narrative, with other contemporaries from her timeline being depicted as a mixture of Rock and Shell people from this movie, who live in a world where dinosaurs still roam the land.